 Rumor has it there’s a mammoth buried under the first fairway.
 Fact or fiction, there’s no fiction to the fact that this rollercoaster around hills, over lakes and alongside waterfalls is as picturesque, fun and underrated public golf as you’ll find in the South.
 How do you improve on those accolades?
 You tell people there are 54 more RTJ Golf Trail holes built on rugged, Appalachian mining land just down the street at Oxmoor Valley.

-FarmLinks at Pursell Farms: If there’s another resort like FarmLinks, it doesn’t exist in Alabama.
+Pursell Farms: If there’s another resort like Pursell Farms, it doesn’t exist in Alabama.
 Four generations of the Pursell family have provided golfers with a most unique and comfortable Southern Hospitality experience — a surreal stay-play — at the world’s only research and demonstration golf course.
-With the Orvis Shooting Grounds, the Spring House Spa, the chef-prepared food at Arrington, the lively atmosphere of Old Tom’s Pub, the diverse and historic lodging options around the chip-and-putt and championship tracks and the panoramic views out on the golf course, you won’t ever want to leave.
+With the Orvis Shooting Grounds, the Spring House Spa, the chef-prepared food at Arrington, the lively atmosphere of Old Tom’s Pub, the diverse and historic lodging options around the chip-and-putt and championship tracks and the panoramic views out on the FarmLinks golf course, you won’t ever want to leave.

 Golf groups book the 14,000-square-foot, eight-bedroom, 16-person Parker Lodge perched over the pond on No. 17.
 Others (such as our Golf Trip Experts gang) like to hang out on Masters Row in one of the four cabins off Hole 11 named Hogan, Sarazen, Nelson and Snead.
 But there are so many more options, including the brand-new Inn along the 18th hole.